kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_pip.md

 PyPI install) live in
 [Installation with Apache and mod_wsgi](install_wsgi.md).

+!!! warning "Build mod_wsgi from the venv"
+    Do **not** use the distro packages (`python3-mod_wsgi` on RHEL, `libapache2-mod-wsgi-py3` on Debian/Ubuntu) — they are compiled against the system Python (e.g. 3.9 / 3.11), not your 3.14 venv,
+    and Apache will fail to import the `application` package.
+Run `pip install mod_wsgi && mod_wsgi-express module-config` from inside `/opt/cmdbsyncer/ENV` and use the resulting `LoadModule` line.
+Full instructions: see the linked guide above.

 ### Option C: Docker Compose

 For an all-in-one stack (MongoDB, Gunicorn, reverse proxy) use the